-Apollo is a team and community that maintain a set of decoupled components and standards that enable developers to get the most out of GraphQL.
-We think GraphQL is going to be a big part of the future of application development, and want to move toward that future as quickly as possible.
+Apollo is a team and community that maintains a set of decoupled components and standards to help developers get the most out of GraphQL.
+GraphQL is the future of application development, and we’re here to help everyone move towards that future.

-The tools, products, and libraries in Apollo can be loosely grouped into 3 categories:
+The tools, products, and libraries in Apollo can be grouped into 3 categories:

 - Client: This is a set of tools to help you consume GraphQL data in your UI, on any platform including React, Vue, Angular, iOS, and Android.

-- Engine: This is GraphQL infrastructure you can run over your server to get performance tracing, caching, and error tracking specifically for GraphQL.
+- Engine: This is GraphQL infrastructure you can run over your server to get features like performance tracing, caching, and error tracking specifically for GraphQL.

 - Server: These are tools you can use to add GraphQL incrementally to your backend, or start a new GraphQL backend from scratch.

-In this tutorial, Jonas Helfer and friends take you through several small steps to build a simple GraphQL server and React app with Apollo.
+Jonas Helfer and friends take you through building a simple GraphQL server and React app with Apollo.

 How to GraphQL

-Simon Tucker wrote a great tutorial on the React Native Training blog that goes through a lot of steps to build a fully-featured chat app with realtime data.
+Simon Tucker wrote a great tutorial on the React Native Training blog showing you how to build a fully-featured chat app with realtime data.